amyschmid/cdr/README.md

 - bam files for ChIP-seq visualization.
      - These can be generated using the code in the ChIP-seq folder or
-     - Downloaded from the sequence read archive at accession XXXXXX.
+     - Downloaded from the sequence read archive at GEO accession GSE148065.